pingcap/docs/develop/dev-guide-join-tables.md

 ### FULL OUTER JOIN

 A full outer join is based on all the records in the left table and the right table.
-Whether or not the join condition is met, all the records in both tables are returned.
+Whether or not the join condition is met, it returns all the records when there is a match in the left table or the right table.
 If no value matches the join condition, it is filled with `NULL`.

 ### CROSS JOIN